You are here: Home > Be Inspired > Itineraries > 48 Hours in Plymouth

 Day 1

-Grab lunch at Plymouth Market, home to some wonderful food from Nepalese cuisine to some of the best Asian cuisine you’ll find in the city.
+Alternatively, you can order an authentic international lunch at Plymouth Market, home to some wonderful food, from Caribbean cuisine to some of the best Asian eateries you’ll find in the city.

-In the afternoon, wander the historic cobbled streets of the Barbican and walk in the footsteps of adventurers of the past, including Sir Francis Drake, Charles Darwin and the Mayflower Pilgrims who left Plymouth in 1620.
+In the afternoon, take a trip down the historic cobbled streets of the Barbican and walk in the footsteps of adventurers of the past, including Sir Francis Drake, Charles Darwin and the Mayflower Pilgrims, who left Plymouth in 1620 for the ‘New World’.

 No visit to Plymouth is complete without a trip on the water, hop on the ferry from the Barbican and make your way round to Royal William Yard, the former naval victualling yard that is now home to a range of restaurants, shops and art galleries, the perfect spot for a glass of wine and dinner before taking in a show at Theatre Royal Plymouth, Plymouth Pavilions or the Barbican Theatre